The Painful Truth About Why Your Boobs Hurt When You Run

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-The struggle is real—especially for women with larger cup sizes.
+If your boobs hurt when you run, you are definitely not alone.
+The struggle is very real—especially for women with larger cup sizes.
 A 2014 study out of the United Kingdom found that nearly one in five women say that factors related to their breasts—including excessive movement and being unable to find the right sports bra—have kept them from exercising.

 Breast movement and discomfort go hand in hand, explains Michelle Norris, a senior research associate at the University of Portsmouth.
 “What studies have found is that breast pain is linked to the displacement of the breasts—not just up-and-down movement, but also side to side and forward and backward,” she says.
 Breasts move an average of 10 cm in three directions during running, according to the university’s Research Group in Breast Health.

 Women with larger breasts tend to experience more displacement and are more susceptible to pain, but that’s not to say women with smaller breasts are off the hook.
 All women can experience stretching of and damage to the Cooper’s ligaments, which hold the breasts onto the chest wall, preventing sagging.

 The most important thing runners can do to remedy breast pain is to invest in a good sports bra, says Norris.
 A quality bra should fit properly, be comfortable and provide three-dimensional support.
 “Often you’ll have to try on a lot of different sports bras to find one that works,” she says.
 Norris recommends mimicking running in the fitting room to see how the bra performs.
 And don’t reserve your best sports bra for speed workouts—breast displacement can happen just as much at slower speeds.